Filing a Grievance in the TDCJ Prisons

 Fax: (512) 406-5858

 While Texas does not have one of the best criminal justice systems in the country, at least in the belief of most Texas parole lawyers, the grievance process itself is actually reasonable.
-Preparing the proper forms and meeting the filing deadlines will often result in reasonable resolutions to minor problems.
+However, preparing the proper forms and meeting the filing deadlines will often result in reasonable resolutions to minor problems.